 Eat Static: still doing the Radio shows which I enjoy a lot! have also been teaching at a couple of different colleges in Israel and have been doing a lot of mastering of late.

 P.M.
 Where do you enjoy performing the most?
 Indoor parties or Open Air Festivals, and why is that?

 Eat Static: Festivals for sure!
 Especially the ones in nice warm places.
 Israel is a favorite along with Croatia, Portugal Hungary, and Japan.

-ES: this summer I am headlining Boom festival, playing SUN festival, Antaris, Finland, Transylvania Calling.
-I am also doing Hilltop festival in Goa next Feb!
+Eat Static: this summer I am headlining Boom festival, playing SUN festival, Antaris, Finland, and Translyvania calling.
+I am also doing the Hilltop festival in Goa next Feb!

 Eat Static: prepare for upgrades.
 I’m coming to get you.

-Psychedelic Magazine: Thank you for this interview Merve!
-Wish you will be rocking the dancefloors for at least 250 years more!
+P.M.
+Thank you for this interview Merve!
+We wish you to be rocking the dance floors for at least 250 years more!